hejrafal/reactchat/README.md

 # Reactchat

-Chat app using React and Mercure.
+Chat app using React, Mercure and Symfony 5.